ClarityCafe/maru/README.md

 $ mkdir -p $HOME/project/overlays            # This is the directory to hold this repository.

 ```
 Now, we're ready to pull the Chromium OS source code.
+You will need to authenticate yourself [here](https://chromium.googlesource.com/new-password) before continuing.

 But first we need to know which release you'd like to build via using `git ls-remote`